PyRepair/maniple/training-data/summarize-experiment/pandas/30/prompt_response_response_8.md

     return data, False
 ```

-In this corrected version, a check for boolean values has been added, and if encountered, the function returns the original data with a boolean indicating the successful parsing.
-This ensures that boolean values are handled correctly, preventing the TypeError during conversion to datetime.
+In this revised version, we added a check for the type of the input data before attempting any conversion.
+If the data is not of type "object," the function immediately returns the input data and a boolean value of False, indicating that the parsing was not successful.

-Please replace the original `_try_convert_to_date` method with the corrected version provided above.
-This should resolve the issue and ensure that boolean values are handled appropriately during the parsing process.
+This modification ensures that the function does not attempt to convert non-object data types into datetime objects, resolving the TypeError issue that was occurring.